-Dr. Kamran I. Muhammad is a subspecialist in interventional cardiology with the Oklahoma Heart Institute in Tulsa, OK with expertise in cardiac catheterization, coronary intervention (including angioplasty, stent placement, atherectomy, intravascular imaging), peripheral vascular intervention (including carotid intervention) as well as interventional therapies for structural heart disease, including PFO, ASD and valvular disease.
+Kamran I. Muhammad, M.D., is a subspecialist in interventional cardiology with the Oklahoma Heart Institute in Tulsa, Oklahoma with expertise in all facets of interventional cardiology including interventional therapies for structural heart disease.

-With advanced training in structural heart disease intervention from the world-renowned Cleveland Clinic, Dr. Muhammad serves as the director of the Structural Heart Disease Program at Oklahoma Heart Institute.
-Dr. Muhammad led a team of OHI physicians in performing the first transcatheter aortic valve replacements (TAVR) and transcatheter mitral valve repairs (MitraClip) in Tulsa and the region.
-To date, the Oklahoma Heart Institute Structural Heart Program remains the premier program of its kind in the region, with the most experience and superior outcomes.
-The Oklahoma Heart Institute Structural Heart Disease Program is the most comprehensive program of its kind in the state and region, and the only program able to offer all of the currently approved minimally invasive valve technologies to our patients, including TAVR and MitraClip.
+With advanced training in interventional cardiology and structural heart disease intervention from the world-renowned Cleveland Clinic, Dr. Muhammad serves as the director of the Structural Heart Disease Program at Oklahoma Heart Institute.
+Dr. Muhammad led a team of OHI physicians in performing the first transcatheter aortic valve replacements (TAVR) in 2012, and transcatheter mitral valve repair (MitraClip) in 2014, in Tulsa and the region.

-In addition to his clinical experience, Dr. Muhammad has authored many peer-reviewed articles and textbook chapters on important cardiology topics and presented at many national cardiology meetings.
+In addition to his clinical experience, Dr. Muhammad has authored numerous peer-reviewed articles and textbook chapters on important cardiology topics and presented at many national cardiology meetings.
 He also serves as clinical associate professor of medicine at the University of Oklahoma College of Medicine - Tulsa.

 Dr. Muhammad has also been frequently interviewed and featured in the local media, with appearances and articles on NewsOn6, KTUL Channel 8, TeleTul Canal 51, Tulsa World, Community Spirit Magazine, Oklahoma Magazine and Tulsa People.

 Cardiovascular Disease & Interventional Cardiology, including additional dedicated training in peripheral vascular and structural cardiac intervention - Cleveland Clinic in Cleveland, OH

 INTERNSHIP & RESIDENCY

 Internal Medicine (chief resident) - Yale University in New Haven, CT

 Medical degree - University of Massachusetts Medical School in Worcester, MA, where he graduated with top honors and election to the Alpha Omega Alpha (AΩA) honor society

 Bachelor of Science degree in computer science - University of Massachusetts in Amherst, MA